SinoAHpx/ModuleLauncher.Re/README.md

 This is an easy-to-use, trainee-friendly Minecraft launcher library.
 It's enough for you to develop a high-performance, elegant Minecraft launcher application.

 Here's why:
-* We chose .Net Starndard 2.1 as the development framework.
+* We chose .Net Standard 2.1 as the development framework.
 * Simple but not spartan, focusing on core features.
 * Complete documentation and examples, and almost every method with xml-doc.
+* Cross-platform, same code, different os.

 This library still has many shortcomings and defects, we welcome anyone to submit [issues](https://github.com/AHpxChina/ModuleLauncher.Re/issues).